10.5 Youth workers

-In Sweden, there are no specific standards and criteria regarding health and safety requirements for working with youth.
-Neither are there requirements for minimum qualifications for specific pedagogical, educational, relational competences or for compliance with specific codes of ethics.
+In Sweden, there are no specific standards and criteria regarding health and safety requirements for working with youth, and therefore no requirements exist for minimum qualifications for specific pedagogical, educational, relational competences or for compliance with specific codes of ethics.

 In Swedish national youth policy, the concept of youth work is seldom used.
 Instead, in government policy documents the concept of meaningful leisure activities (meningsfull fritid) is central.
 That concept relates both to mainly membership-based activities in youth organisations and to open meeting places for young people such as youth clubs or recreational centres.

 In the context of youth organisations, those in charge of activities are most commonly members of the organisation and working on a voluntary basis.
 The organisation is responsible for their training.
 Those working in youth clubs or recreational centres are commonly employed, by the municipality or by the organisation running the centre.